kevin872/Get-AP-Daily-Video-Transcript/README.md

 ## How to use
 Open AP Daily Video
 Click Inspect Element (Right-click > Inspect or cmd+opt+I (⌘ + ⌥ + I) or cmd+opt+C (⌘ + ⌥ + c))
-Go to Console
+Click on Console
-Paste in the code twice
+Paste in the script.js code twice in the console
 The output should be a few errors and then the transcript

 ## Supported Browsers